0xfff/breez_lnd_test/README.md

 `lnd/lnd &`

 in another termial
-`docker ps` to get the container id exec into the container
+`docker ps` to get the container id
+exec into the container
 `docker exec -it -w /lnd <containerID> /bin/bash`
 once in create wallet `lncli create`

-running this for the first time should work no problem
+Running this for the first time should work no problem

-now
+Now
 * stop and exit the container
 * delete the stopped container `docker rm <containerID>`
 * delete the named volume: `docker volume rm breez_lnd_test`

 at this time there should be no files leftover from the lnd run
 so let's run the image again (should be fresh)